India's regulator clears use of GM mustard, final approval awaited

-NEW DELHI (Reuters) - A government panel has formally cleared an application seeking approval for commercial use of what would be India's first genetically modified (GM) food crop and has now put the ball in politicians' court to give their final approval.
+NEW DELHI, May 11 (Reuters) - A government panel has formally cleared an application seeking approval for commercial use of what would be India's first genetically modified (GM) food crop and has now put the ball in politicians' court to give their final approval.

 The environment ministry's Genetic Engineering Approval Committee (GEAC) on Thursday recommended the commercial use of indigenously developed GM mustard, loosely called rapeseed, two government sources said.